kwsites/core/packages/apos/cms-instagram-widgets/readme.md

 - `errorTTL: number = 1200`
   sets the duration (in seconds) to wait before reattempting to load a profile gallery that returned an error.

+- `embed: { source: 'inline' | 'env'; token: string }`
+  configure the instagram oembed app token to pass to instagram on request

+- `offline: boolean`
+  optionally disable the gallery view by setting offline to `true`

 ## Offline Mode

 Set the global `apos.options.locals.offline` to `true` by adding `offline: true` to your `data/local.js` to prevent